Aoibhcrouse/Portfolio-NESC3505/EEGPrime.md

 <div>
     <h2>PTSH</h2>
-    <p>A Peristimulus Histogram shows the Raster plot in a histogram format.</p>
+    <p>A Peristimulus Histogram shows the times at which a neuron fires in a histogram format.</p>
 </div>

 ```python